Signed in as:

 Linda Hanson, Lee’s Summit, MO (Tamashii Black Belt Academy, an AMAA Member School)

-Adaptive Martial Arts Association (AMAA) is a resource for students and instructors to share ideas, curriculum and training information in order to expand opportunities while promoting health and physical fitness through full inclusion of persons with disabilities in the martial arts.
+Disabled Martial Artists of America (DMAA) formerly Adaptive Martial Arts Association (AMAA) is a resource for students and instructors to share ideas, curriculum and training information to expand opportunities while promoting health and physical fitness through full inclusion of persons with disabilities in the martial arts.

 Email Us: info@dmaoa.org

-The Adaptive Martial Arts Association is a 501c3 non-profit organization that promotes therapy through martial arts & fitness by providing networking services & support to the disabled community & martial arts instructors nationwide.
-We rely on a number of avenues like Business Sponsorships and Corporate Partnerships in order to make this possible.
+The Disabled Martial Artists of America (DMAA) formerly Adaptive Martial Arts Association (AMAA) is a 501c3 non-profit organization that promotes therapy through martial arts & fitness by providing networking services & support to the disabled community & martial arts instructors nationwide.
+We rely on several avenues like Business Sponsorships and Corporate Partnerships to make this possible.
 If you would like more information about becoming a Sponsor or Corporate Partner let us know.

-The Adaptive Martial Arts Association is a 501c3 non-profit organization that promotes therapy through martial arts & fitness by providing services & support to the disabled community & martial arts instructors nationwide.
-We rely on a number of avenues in order to make this possible but one of the biggest is the support of the AMAA community!
+The Disabled Martial Artists of America (DMAA) formerly Adaptive Martial Arts Association (AMAA) is a 501c3 non-profit organization that promotes therapy through martial arts & fitness by providing services & support to the disabled community & martial arts instructors nationwide.
+We rely on several avenues to make this possible but one of the biggest is the support of the disabled community!